 We expect that we will think and act along the same lines if we are generally alike.
 That leads to men liking to surround themselves with men and hiring younger versions of themselves rather than looking for diversity.

 This is not a tendency amongst men but generally amongst humans.
 Think about your friends and coworkers.
 Are the ones you spend a lot of time with similar to you?
-You’ll probably realize that we surround ourselves with people of the same interests, the same educational background, the same color… it’s a natural instinct.
+You’ll probably realize that we surround ourselves with people of the same interests, the same educational background, the same color… it’s an instinct.

-Why Employers Are Afraid to Hire Women?
+Why Are Employers Afraid to Hire Women?

 In male-dominated environments, in particular, men will be used to a certain way of talking and joking.

 Like when the female engineer was told by her colleagues on the first day: “Finally someone who will clean the coffee machine.”
-She simply replied: “you go first” – which left him speechless.
+She simply replied: “you go first,” – which left him speechless.
 Needless to say, she never cleaned the coffee machine.

 Unsuitable Work Environments

-If you’re not quite feeling this strongly about it (I know, passionate is a strong word) but you’re curious, you can still give it a try.
+If you’re not quite feeling this strongly about it (I know, passionate is a strong word), but you’re curious, you can still give it a try.
 Better try and fail than always regret that you “should have”.

-Having established that there are no unsuitable jobs and you need just search the best job for you.
+Having established that there are no unsuitable jobs and you need just search for the best job for you.
 But we need to be aware that there are unsuitable work environments for women.
-In certain fields or companies, it will take you a lot of confidence, nerves, and tolerance (or, in a way, a sense of humor) to survive, just like for my colleague, the engineer.
+In specific fields or companies, it will take you a lot of confidence, nerves, and tolerance (or, in a way, a sense of humor) to survive, just like for my colleague, the engineer.